-Daishu-in West is a small Buddhist temple belonging to the Myoshin-ji sect of the Rinzai lineage of Zen Buddhism.
-The temple was founded in 1994 by Soko Morinaga Roshi, the abbot of Daishu-in in Kyoto, Japan.
+Daishu-in West is a Rinzai Zen Buddhist temple located near Benbow, California.
+A branch of the Myoshin-ji sect of Japanese Rinzai Zen Buddhism, the temple was founded in 1994 by the abbot of Daishu-in in Kyoto, Soko Morinaga Roshi.

-Two of his disciples, Shaku Daijo, who was ordained as a Zen monk in 1979, and Ursula Jarand, a long-term practitioner under the Roshi, came to Humboldt County to build the temple and are lead the practice at Daishu-in West.
-Ursula Jarand, as Morinaga Roshi's disciple is the only authorized Transmission Holder in a lineage that includes Zuigan Goto Roshi and Shaku Soen Roshi.
+Two of Morinaga Roshi’s disciples, Shaku Daijo, ordained in 1979, and Ursula Jarand, came to America to build the temple and lead the practice at Daishu-in West.
+Ursula Jarand is Morinaga Roshi's only authorized transmission holder in a lineage that includes Zuigan Goto Roshi and Shaku Soen Roshi.

 Daishu-in West has a Zendo (meditation hall) and Hondo (Dharma hall) built using traditional Japanese joinery, a traditional Japanese bath and well-maintained grounds.
 Under the leadership of Karl Bareis as head carpenter and the support of the Sangha in America and Japan, the Hondo was completed in 1996.
 Construction of the Zendo was completed in early 2002.

 Daijo Osho died in April 2018 and is interred next to Morinaga Roshi at Daishu-in West.